Iñupiaq language: Dialects

 Common North Slope is "a mix of the various speech forms formerly used in the area".
 The Point Barrow dialect was "spoken only by a few elders" in 2010.
 A dialect of North Slope is also spoken in Kivalina, Point Lay, Wainwright, Atqasuk, Utqiaġvik, Nuiqsut, and Barter Island.

 Phonology

+Vowels

+All Iñupiaq dialects have three basic vowel qualities: //a i u//.
+There is currently no instrumental work to determine what allophones may be linked to these vowels.
+All three vowels can be long or short, giving rise to a system of six phonemic vowels //a aː i iː u uː//.
+Long vowels are represented by double letters in the orthography: ⟨aa⟩, ⟨ii⟩, ⟨uu⟩.
+The following diphthongs occur: //ai ia au ua iu ui//.
+No more than two vowels occur in a sequence in Iñupiaq.